r4in/macbook-setup/iterm2/zsh.md

 #### Plugins

-You can add plugins to Oh My Zsh by selecting from [this list](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) and by editing`~/.zshrc `and adding:
+You can add plugins to Oh My Zsh by selecting from [this plugins list](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) and by editing`~/.zshrc`by adding:

 ```
 plugins=(